 Of course, your buyer can be anyone, but every home will appeal to a larger demographic more than others.

 A generic answer most likely means the agent doesn’t know who they’re selling to.

 This doesn’t mean you won’t get a great offer, but it does mean their marketing plan won’t maximize the opportunity.

-When your realtor knows what the selling features are and who the buyer for your home might be, it’s almost certain they’re going to have a plan on how to market to those buyers.
+When your real estate agent knows what the selling features are and who the buyer for your home might be, it’s almost certain they’re going to have a plan on how to market to those buyers.

 The best selling agents excel at this.

 The approach used to target a younger audience will be different than an approach used to target an older audience.

 An approach used to market a home that needs work will be different than an approach used to market a home in great condition.